-Mr. Bertelsen made a motion to recommend Board approval of the January TIP Amendment.
-Ms. Rose the motion, which carried with all votes in favor.
+Mr. Picanco made a motion to recommend Board approval of the January TIP Amendment.
+Ms. Kay seconded.
+The motion passed unanimously.

-# 4 TIP Additional Obligation Authority
+#7 TIP Additional Obligation Authority

-Ms. McMenamy summarized federal obligation authority (OA), the annual OA targets, and the circumstances that led up to the additional funding available for SRTC to award in 2022.
-She shared information about the dollar amounts and types of funding available; she also spoke about requests for additional funding received from three member agencies.
-Staff and the TIP Working Group have reviewed projects that are able to deliver by the deadline and have recommended the project list presented as Table 1 in the packet.
+Ms. McMenamy summarized federal obligation authority (OA), the annual OA targets, and the circumstances that led up to the additional funding available for SRTC to award.
+The additional award raises this year's target by \$4.26M and therefore staff and the TIP Working Group reviewed projects that are able to deliver by the June 1 deadline.